 The chart below shows the historical drawdowns for the TSP S Fund.
 The worst drawdown since inception was -57.4%:

 The Dow Jones U.S. Completion Total Stock Market Index is not widely followed.
-Aside from the TSP S Fund, there are a few other mutual funds that track it, namely: Fidelity Spartan Extended Market Index Fund (FSEMX) and USAA Extended Market Index Fund (USMIX).
-With an annual expense ratio of 0.024%, the TSP S Fund is a very low cost way to gain exposure to this important cross-section of the U.S. stock market.
-By contrast, the Fidelity and USAA funds have annual expense ratios of 0.1% and 0.5%, respectively.
-(In other words, the USAA fund's expense ratio is over 20 times greater than that of the S Fund!)
+Aside from the TSP S Fund, we're only aware of one mutual fund that tracks it: the Fidelity Extended Market Index Fund (FSMAX).
+With an annual expense ratio of 0.059%, the TSP S Fund is a low cost way to gain exposure to this important cross-section of the U.S. stock market.

 Your investment in the TSP S Fund is subject to stock market risk (because the Dow Jones U.S. Completion Total Stock Market Index returns will rise and fall during bull and bear markets).
 As can be seen from the performance charts and statistics above, the S Fund is somewhat more volatile (higher risk) than the C Fund.
 This is because the S Fund holds smaller company stocks, which historically have been more volatile than large cap stocks.
 However, small cap stocks have historically also outperformed large cap stocks, so in the long run, investors "got paid" for taking on this extra risk.